tarwn/lessthandot-hugo/blogs/content/posts/2012-11-20-getting-ssrs-subscriptions-for-a.md

 5 &#8211; The subscription runs on specific days of the month.
 This is used in conjunction with Schedule.DaysOfMonth.

-I&#8217;m not going to explain bit wise, but here is a link to a BOL Article:
+I'm not going to explain bit wise, but here is a link to a BOL Article:

 <http://msdn.microsoft.com/en-us/library/ms174965.aspx>

 Schedule.DaysOfWeek and Schedule.DaysOfMonth work off a bit checker (bit wise).
-It&#8217;ll help if you think of the day of the week in terms of what number it is.
+It'll help if you think of the day of the week in terms of what number it is.
 For example, Sunday = 1, Monday = 2, Tuesday = 3 etc.

 The first value (Sunday and the first of the month) use a bit value of 1.
 After that you can figure out the bit value by taking 2 the power of the number you are looking for minus 1.
 For example, for the 3rd, it would be 2 to the power of (3 &#8211; 1) which is 2 to the power of 2 which equals 4.